 Automatic External Defibrillators (AED) are a proven method of reducing morbidity and mortality from sudden cardiac arrest (heart attack).
 An AED is a device that attaches to a victim’s chest to assess the heart’s rhythm and, if needed, automatically recommends whether or not a shock should be delivered to correct the heart’s rhythm.
 An adult who has just gone into sudden cardiac arrest is most likely in urgent need of defibrillation and a metered electrical charge can often restore the heart to healthy function and save a life.
 To provide a realistic chance of survival, defibrillation must be available soon after cardiac arrest.

 University Health Services, the University Police Department, and the Athletics Department have stand-alone AED programs coordinated by their departments to ensure training, equipment, and compliance requirements are met.
 All other departments that place AEDs in service within their area come under a campus-wide Automatic External Defibrillator Program managed under Environmental Health and Safety (EH&S).
 A representative from EH&S acts as the AED coordinator for the University and is the liaison between the Medical Director for western Massachusetts, the local fire department, and the University.
-Any department wishing to purchase an AED and become part of the University’s program should contact Robert Laford.
+Any department wishing to purchase an AED and become part of the University’s program should contact Dominic Singh.